palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ### Open The OpenBCI GUI Project in Processing & Launch It!

 ![processing startup](../assets/images/ganglion_processing-launch.png)

+**If you are on Windows, set Processing to 'Run this program as an administrator'.**

 When you get Processing running again, you will see a window open up.
 This is the Processing IDE (Integrated Development Environment).